kurz-schluss/esp32-keyble-ha/README.md

       packages: !include_dir_named packages
   - reboot home assistant
   - you will find lock, sensor, and also some notification (like low battery).
 Status of lock is readed on Home Assistant boot and also after 5 minutes of "unknown" battery status.
-My packages is ITALIAN, if you want to change take care of names or something will broke.
-If someone want to translate send a pull request.
+My package is german, if you want to change take care of names or something will broke.
+If someone wants to translate send a pull request.
 Also the package is for 1 lock only, you need to modify it if you have more lock of equiva and more esp32 bridge.

 MQTT Endpoints are: